balintbrews/lambda-slack/README.md

 (Or if you prefer, use `$ yarn deploy`.)

 With this single command you can deploy a new version of your function.
 Whenever you change your configuration just issue this command, and your function will be shipped to AWS Lambda in a few seconds.

+## Development

+### Bundling

+Code for the function is bundled into a single file and compressed into a zipfile using webpack, so that it's extremely fast to deploy:

+	❯ npm run build

+### Linting

+Code is linted with ESLint using `eslint-config-airbnb-base`:

+	❯ npm run lint

+#### Testing

+Tests are written with Mocha and Chai:

+	❯ npm run test

+## License

+MIT